Using Insurance for Acupuncture: What You Need to Know

 Does Insurance Cover Acupuncture?

 Acupuncture insurance coverage varies depending on your health plan.
-Some insurance providers include acupuncture under their policies, while others may only cover specific conditions, such as:
+A provider listed as in-network does not necessarily mean that your specific plan covers their services.
+Some insurance providers include acupuncture under their policies, while others may only cover specific conditions being treated, such as:

 • Migraines and headaches